 There is not much evidence for a change in flooding trends globally, but there have been significant trends in certain regions.
-For example, the southwestern United States has seen a decrease in flood magnitude, while the Midwest and New England have seen an increase (see figure, below).
+For example, the southwestern United States has seen a decrease in flood magnitude, while the Midwest and New England have seen an increase (see Figure 3 (a) in Peterson et al. 2013 for a map of trends in flood magnitude).
 Globally, there has also been an observed trend toward earlier occurrence of spring peak river flows in snowmelt- and glacier-fed rivers.

 As discussed previously, the science indicates that we will experience more unusually warm days and nights as the climate warms.
 Similarly, we also expect an increase in the length, frequency, and/or intensity of heat waves over most land areas.

 We will see an increase in the frequency of heavy precipitation events or the proportion of total rainfall that comes in the form of these heavy events.
 This is expected because a warmer atmosphere holds more water vapor when it is saturated, so when it rains in a warmer world more moisture can rain out.
 This trend is expected to be especially true in the high latitudes and tropics, as well as winter in the northern mid-latitudes.